avo-hq/docs.avohq.io/docs/3.0/resources.md

 Each `Resource` maps out one of your models.
 There can be multiple `Resource`s associated to the same model if you need that.

 All resources are located in the `app/avo/resources` directory.
-Unfortunately, `Resource`s can't be namespaced yet, so they all need to be in the root level of that directory.

 ## Resources from model generation